bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 1) In some documentation (https://en.bitcoin.it/wiki/Protocol_documentation#Block_Headers), the data type for the two hash fields is `char[32]`, but in the code it is as documented above.
 Why the difference?

 2) How should the field names be documented?
 As is in the code?

+## Coinbase Transaction
+This section of the BCH spec documents the coinbase TX.

+### Coinbase Transaction Description
+A coinbase transaction (TX) is a special transaction that is the first transaction in block body.
+The coinbase TX is the transaction that records the award given to the miner for committing the block to the blockchain, that is, solving the proof-of-work for the outstanding transactions.

+### Coinbase Transaction Purpose
+The purpose of the coinbase transaction is to certify that the transactions in the block are valid.

+### Coinbase Transaction Requirements